Screening for Celiac Disease in a North American Population: Sequential Serology and Gastrointestinal Symptoms

 Abstract

-OBJECTIVES: The prevalence of diagnosed celiac disease is METHODS: Serum tissue transglutaminase antibodies (tTG-IgA) were measured in volunteer health-care participants aged ≥18 years at the annual Casper, Wyoming, Blue Envelope Health Fair blood draw.
+Screening in the general adult population of a geographically isolated area.
+METHODS: Serum tissue transglutaminase antibodies (tTG-IgA) were measured in volunteer health-care participants aged ≥18 years at the annual Casper, Wyoming, Blue Envelope Health Fair blood draw.
 Subjects with positive tTG-IgA tests had their endomysial IgA antibodies checked.
 Double positives were offered endoscopy with small bowel biopsy.
 All subjects completed a short gastrointestinal (GI) symptom questionnaire.
 RESULTS: A total of 3,850 residents of the Natrona County had serologic evaluation for celiac disease, 34 of whom tested positive for both tTG and endomysial antibody (EMA) IgA.
 Excluding three individuals with previous diagnosis of celiac disease, the overall prevalence of positive celiac serology in this community sample was 0.8%.
 All 31 subjects were offered a small bowel biopsy.
 Of the 18 biopsied subjects, 17 (94%) had at least partial villous atrophy.
 Symptoms that were reported by the fair attendees did not predict positivity.
 CONCLUSIONS: Screening for celiac disease was widely accepted in this preventative health-care setting.
 Undiagnosed celiac disease affects 1 in 126 individuals in this Wyoming community.
 Most were asymptomatic or had atypical presentations.
-Serologic testing can readily detect this disease in a general population.
+Serologic testing can readily detect this disease in a general population....